JonathanIgler/JonathanIgler.github.io/_pages/about.md

   - /about.html
 ---

-Currently I am working as a Junior Consultant and Data Protection Officer at expert SE.
+Currently I am working as a Junior Consultant and Data Protection Officer at expert Warenbetrieb GmbH.
 Welche Aufgaben in aktueller position?

 Throughout my career, I was able to work in the utter most different kinds of work.
 In my time as a Chief deputy at a local cinema, the variety of tasks made me realize of how much I am structured and interested in multi-tasking.
 Apart from being responsible for the finances and deciding on which movies to be played, I had to schedule my staff.